As a small business owner, you’re navigating a complex world.

 Is General Liability Insurance Required?

 Unlike professional liability insurance, commercial general liability insurance isn’t required by law.
-But many small businesses won’t work with companies that don’t have a general liability policy in place.
+But many small businesses won’t work with companies that don’t have an insurance policy in place.

 Imagine hiring a company to do landscaping for your law firm.
 Halfway through, they get hit with a property damage claim from another business they worked with.
 If they don’t have general business liability insurance and can’t afford to handle the claim, they may have to shut down.